apivich-h/apivich-h.github.io/pages/others/interesting.md

 ## Subreddits

 I enjoy browsing Reddit a lot, and I have subscribed to many subreddits.
-Many of them are hobby-based (e.g. subreddits for a particular sports team or a particular band), but many of them just have random contents on them.
+Many of them are hobby-based (e.g. subreddits for a particular sports team, TV show or musical band), but many of them just have random contents on them.
 If you look up something you enjoy, you will probably find a subreddit for it.

 Below, I compile just a couple of subreddits that I like.
 You might find them interesting too.